elliewix/data-profile-tool/vagrant-profiles/MiddlesexVagrants1777-1786v1.1_DataProfile.md

 * unique value content: Not reported (More than 10 unique values)
 * missing: 0
 * percent missing: 0%
-* percent digit: 100%
+* percent digit: 0%
-* min digit: failed to convert to float
+* min digit: no digits
-* max digit: failed to convert to float
+* max digit: no digits

 **Given Names**
 -------------